Terri-Denise Cortvriend

 Terri-Denise Cortvriend is an American politician, businesswoman, pilot, and yacht captain.
 She is a democratic member of the Rhode Island House of Representatives, and before that served as a member of the Portsmouth School Committee.

 Education & career

 For High School she attended North Miami Senior High School.
 Cortvriend attended Miami-Dade Community College.
-She is an owner of an marine plumbing firm she founded in 1989.
+She is an owner of a marine plumbing firm she founded in 1989.
 Before 1989, she worked as a yacht captain.
 Cortvriend holds a private pilot's license and a USCG Captain's license.
 She was a member of the Portsmouth School Committee for a total of nine years first from 2004 to 2008 and later from 2012 to 2018.
 Four of those years she served as the chairperson of the school committee.
 She has served on numerous boards and committees in the area including, the Newport Chamber of Commerce, the Portsmouth Water and Fire District Advisory Board, the Portsmouth Economic Development Committee, and the Portsmouth Charter Review Committee.